In 1998, for the first time ever, Polina Raiko (1928-2004), a 69-year-old woman who had spent almost her entire life as a wife, mother, and farmer,...

 Mary Cassatt’s signature subjects were portraits of women and portrayals of mothers and children caught in everyday moments.
-She painted with bright color, solid and precise drawing.
-The portraits are filled with tenderness but are somehow unsentimental.
+She painted with bright colors and solid and precise drawings.
+The portraits are filled with tenderness but are unsentimental.
 Some of these works depict her own friends.
-Later, she generally used professional models in compositions that often resemble Italian Renaissance depictions of the Madonna and Child.
+Later, she used professional models in compositions that often resemble Italian Renaissance depictions of the Madonna and Child.

 In 1891, Mary Cassatt exhibited a series of highly original colored drypoint and aquatint prints.
 She was inspired by the Japanese masters shown in Paris the year before.
 Cassatt liked the simplicity and clarity of Japanese design.
 In her interpretation, she used primarily light, delicate pastel colors and avoided black.

 Mary Cassatt’s brother, Alexander Cassatt, (president of the Pennsylvania Railroad) died in 1906.
 It shook her greatly.
-However, she continued to produce artworks.
+However, she continued to produce artwork.
 An increasing sentimentality appeared in her work of the 1900s.
 Her work was popular with the public and the critics, but she was no longer breaking new ground.
-Cassatt was hostile to new developments in art like post-Impressionism, Fauvism, and Cubism.
+Cassatt was hostile to new developments in art like Post-Impressionism, Fauvism, and Cubism.

-Cassatt was impressed by Egyptian art while on a trip in 1910, but it also caused a creativity crisis.
+Cassatt was impressed by Egyptian art while traveling there in 1910, but it also caused a creativity crisis.
 Diagnosed with diabetes, rheumatism, neuralgia, and cataracts in 1911, she did not slow down.
 However, after 1914 she was forced to stop painting as she became almost blind.
-Despite this, she took up the cause of women’s suffrage, and in 1915, she showed eighteen works in an exhibition supporting the movement.
+Despite this, she took up the cause of suffragettes, and in 1915, she showed 18 works in an exhibition supporting the movement.

-In recognition of her contributions to the arts, France awarded her the Legion d’honneur in 1904.
+In recognition of her contributions to the arts, France awarded her the Legion of Honour in 1904.